UnlockGPU/UnlockGPU/index-revised.md

 permalink: /manifesto-revised
 ---

-**Unlock the GPU: A developer–investor alliance can force AMD to fix its software and break NVIDIA's monopoly.**
+# Breaking the GPU Lock: When Developers Become Shareholders

+**What if developers had votes, not just voices?**

-This is the first campaign where developers become investors—uniting with existing shareholders to act as owners and demand real change at the boardroom level.
+*This is the first campaign where developers unite with investors—combining technical expertise with shareholder power to break vendor lock-in at the boardroom level.*

 ## Why hasn't AMD broken the CUDA monopoly?